 This blog is a companion to a new book project called Creative Universities: Reimagining Education for Alternative Futures.
 In the book, I explore the role of creativity in university programs that focus on understanding and addressing contemporary social, economic and environmental challenges.
-I develop a critical-creative pedagogy that combines critical analysis of these challenges with arts-and-design based, experiential, whole-person centered forms of teaching that develop not only students’ analytical thinking, but also their imagination, emotions, lateral and practical skills.
-All of these will be essential if students – as the change makers of today and leaders of tomorrow – are to envision, design and build the novel solutions that are so urgently needed to address the multiple crises our world is facing.
+I develop a critical-creative pedagogy that combines critical analysis of these challenges with arts-and-design based, experiential, whole-person forms of teaching that develop not only students’ analytical thinking, but also their imagination, emotions, lateral and practical capabilities.
+All of these will be essential if students – as the change makers of today and leaders of tomorrow – are to envision, design and build the novel responses that are so urgently needed to address the multiple crises our world is facing.

 Welcome to my blog!